 Do your research before agreeing to a budget or timeline, and protect yourself by confirming what you’ve agreed to in writing.
 If expectations seem vague, make an effort to straighten them out.
 Question every assumption you made when scoping the project, and document the scope and assumptions in your client agreement.
 You’ll also need to manage expectations.
 Stay in touch with your client regularly and tell them if something is taking longer than expected so they can plan accordingly.

 6. Avoid burnout

-- recognising when you have too much on and saying ‘no’ to new projects
+- recognising when you have too much work and saying no to new projects

 - partnering with other freelancers to share the workload

-- getting a bookkeeper or accountant to take care of taxes and finance
+- getting a bookkeeper or accountant to take care of your finances

 - taking time off

 When you start freelancing, it’s helpful to establish a defined purpose to ensure you have something to work toward.
 This could be setting up a business or having the opportunity to work on a pet project.

 Once you’ve started, revisit your goals and keep reassessing them as your freelance journey continues.
 Make sure the type of work you’re doing serves those aims and ask yourself the following questions: